“Spend your life with the people who even make going to the grocery store an adventure.”

 - For more information: check out this AIP-Friendly Spice Primer.

-- Enjoy all Coconut Products: fresh coconut, dried unsweetened coconut, coconut flour, unrefined coconut oil, coconut aminos, coconut butter, coconut wraps, coconut power balls, and homemade coconut milk.
+- Enjoy all Coconut Products: fresh coconut, dried unsweetened coconut, coconut flour, unrefined coconut oil, coconut aminos, coconut butter, coconut wraps, and homemade coconut milk.

 - A Note on Quantity: Coconut is high in inulin fiber, and when eaten in large amounts, it can cause digestive distress.
 Limit coconut milk to 1 cup daily, coconut flakes/coconut butter to 1/4 cup daily, and coconut flour to 1/8 cup daily.
 There is no need to limit coconut oil.